Alethio/eth2stats-client/README.md

 You should now be able to see your node and it's stats on [eth2stats](https://sapphire.eth2stats.net).

+If you want to see your beacon node client's memory usage as well, make sure you have metrics enabled in Prysm and add this cli argument, pointing at the right host `--beacon.metrics-addr="http://localhost:8080/metrics"`.

 ## Building from source
 ### Prerequisites
 - a working Golang environment (tested with go v1.13.5)